GEO For Higher Education: An Implementation Roadmap

 RoleResponsibilities

-SEO StrategistSchema, technical audits, performance tracking
+SEO StrategistSchema, audits, keyword research

-Web DeveloperImplements markup, fixes crawl issues
+Web DeveloperImplements schema, monitors crawl health

 Real-World Patterns That Work